Top

 Via Traillink

-• From US Route 48 and WV Route 32 in Thomas, follow Douglas Road south for 1 mile.
-After crossing the North Fork Blackwater River on a one-lane bridge, turn left and follow the Blackwater Canyon Trail for 1 mile.
+From US Route 48 and WV Route 32 in Thomas, follow Douglas Road south for 1 mile.
+After crossing the North Fork Blackwater River on a one-lane bridge, turn left and follow Rail Falls Road (County Route 27/3) for 1 mile.
 After crossing an old railroad bridge, park in the gravel parking lot.

 Weather